nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

    :local:
    :depth: 2

 The Amazon Web Services firmware over-the-air (AWS FOTA) sample shows how to perform an over-the-air firmware update of an nRF9160 device using MQTT and HTTP.
 It is similar to the :ref:`http_application_update_sample`, except that the firmware download is triggered through an AWS IoT job.

+Requirements
+************

+The sample supports the following development kit:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :sample-yaml-rows:

+The sample requires an `AWS account`_ with access to Simple Storage Service (S3) and the IoT Core service.

+.. include:: /includes/spm.txt

 Overview
 *********